 Matúš Šucha is professionally oriented to the issues of traffic psychology and the human factor in traffic, more specifically to the field of sustainable mobility, active transport modes, traffic safety, and urban mobility.
 He is an accredited coach, traffic psychologist, psychotherapist, Europsy mentor for traffic psychology and forensic expert in the field of traffic psychology.
 He is a professional guarantor of postgraduate education in the field of traffic psychology at Palacký University in Olomouc.
 At present, he works at the Department of Psychology, Faculty of Arts, Palacký University in Olomouc, where he develops the Czech School of Traffic Psychology.

-Lucie Viktorová works as an assistant professor at the Department of Psychology, Faculty of Arts, Palacký University Olomouc, where she focuses on the methodology of scientific research and projects in the field of traffic psychology.
+Lucie Viktorová works as an assistant professor at the Department of Psychology, Faculty of Arts, Palacký University Olomouc, where she focuses on the methodology of scientific research, educational psychology, and projects in the field of traffic psychology.
 Together with Matus Sucha, they examined, for example, the adaptation of drivers to advanced driver assistance systems (ADAS, see here) or, conversely, the experiences of people who gave up using cars (Life without a car project).

 Radek Čelechovský works part-time as an assistant professor at the Department of Optics, Faculty of Science, Palacký University Olomouc, and partly, he is self-employed.
 He specializes in the development of electronic devices, simulation of physical processes in a computer, construction of laboratory experiments and their control from a computer, and creation of applications for collection and processing of measurement data.
 Within the project, he works as an electronics designer and programmer for the development of measurement devices in the laboratory.